BennHi/import-to-civiCrm-from-twingle-csv/README.md

 - You have installed and configured the Twingle-API Extension in your CiviCRM https://github.com/systopia/de.systopia.twingle/
 - You are familiar with the Twingle-API documentation https://docs.civicrm.org/twingle/en/latest/
 - You have a csv-file that follows the Twingle-csv layout, with desprictors in the first row, seperators being ";" and formatted in UTF-8.
 Please do not use Excel to modify the csv (trust me) unless you are really know what you're doing.
 My suggestion is to use LibreOffice instead.
+- If your data contains memberships (and especially if you also use project60.membership) you might want to follow these steps before executing this script.
+1. Set up the membership-rules in Civi in such a way, that on import no membership will be declared as expired or inactive.
+I for example temporarily deactivated the rule for 'expired' and removed the ending condition on 'contribution overdue'.
+The terminology and logic might vary for your setup.
+2. Run the script.
+3. Run project60.membership's 'sync memberships' function (optional).
+4. Execute project60.membership's 'extend memberships'-job (optional).
+5. Revert your membership-rule changes.
+6. Execute the 'update membership statuses' job.
+Et voila!
+You should be good to go!

 ## Installation
 - Clone or manually download this repo to your computer.